vrockai/pipeline-test/docs/content.md

 ---

-## Umibato: estimation of time-varying microbial interaction using continuous-time regression hidden Markov model
+## Umibato: estimation of time-varying microbial interaction using continuous-time regression hidden Markov model.
+ 13.07.2021, _S Hosoda, T Fukunaga, M Hamada_

+Accumulating evidence has highlighted the importance of microbial interaction networks.
+Methods have been developed for estimating microbial interaction networks, of which the generalized Lotka-Volterra equation (gLVE)-based method can estimate a directed interaction network.
+The previous gLVE-based method for estimating microbial interaction networks did not consider time-varying interactions.

 [Source](https://academic.oup.com/bioinformatics/article/37/Supplement_1/i16/6319692)

+10.1093/bioinformatics/btab287

 ---